xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/server-only-modules/digest.md

 ### Creating server-only modules

-Two ways to mark your own modules as server-only:
+Two approaches:
 1. Add `.server` to filename: `secrets.server.js`
 2. Place in `$lib/server/`: `$lib/server/secrets.js`

 ### How it works

-SvelteKit prevents any import chain from public-facing code (like `+page.svelte`) to server-only code, even if only unused exports are imported:
+SvelteKit prevents any import chain from public-facing code to server-only modules, even if the public code doesn't directly use the sensitive exports:

 ```js
 // $lib/server/secrets.js